Privacy Policy

 • HubSpot: https://legal.hubspot.com/privacy-policy

-If you do not wish to submit your inquiry via a lead form, you can alternatively contact us directly by email at any time: mail@flexopus.com
+If you prefer not to submit your inquiry via a lead form, you can alternatively contact us directly by email at any time: mail@flexopus.com

 Access to publicly available information

-If you have an account with the social network, it is possible that we can see your publicly available information (e.g. your username) and media (e.g. pictures and videos) when we visit your profile.
-In addition, the social network may enable us to contact you.
-This can be done, for example, via direct messages or posted posts.
-The content communication via the social network and the processing of content data are subject to the responsibility of the social network as a messenger and platform service.
-For this processing, we refer to the data protection information of the respective social network.
+If you have an account with the social network, it is possible that we can see your publicly available information (e.g. your username) and media (e.g. pictures and videos) when we access your profile.
+Furthermore, the social network may allow us to contact you.
+This can be done, for example, via direct messages or posted articles.
+The content-related communication via the social network and the processing of the content data are the responsibility of the social network as a messenger and platform service.
+For this processing, we refer to the privacy policy of the respective social network.

 Processing of publicly available information

-As soon as we transfer your personal data into our own systems or process it further, we are solely responsible for it.
-The processing is then carried out to carry out pre-contractual measures and to fulfil a contract in accordance with Art.
-6 (1) (f) GDPR. b GDPR or to protect our legitimate interests pursuant to Art.
-6 (1) lit. f GDPR to contact customers.
+As soon as we transfer or further process your personal data into our own systems, we are independently responsible for it.
+The processing then takes place for the implementation of pre-contractual measures and for the fulfillment of a contract in accordance with Art.
+6 para.
+1 lit. b GDPR or to protect our legitimate interests pursuant to Art.
+6 para.
+1 lit.
+GDPR, in order to contact customers.

 Data protection rights

-We would like to point out that data protection inquiries can be most effectively addressed to the respective provider of the social network, as only these providers have access to the data and can take appropriate measures directly.
-Of course, you can also contact us with your concerns.
+We would like to point out that data protection requests can be most efficiently made to the respective provider of the social network, as only these providers have access to the data and can take appropriate measures directly.
+Of course, you can also contact us with your request.
 In this case, we will process your request and forward it to the provider of the social network.

-Below is a list of information about the social networks on which we maintain online presences:
+Below is a list with information about the social networks on which we maintain an online presence:

 Access to and storage of information in terminal equipment